digital-dream-labs/oskr-owners-manual/doc/tools.md

 ## SSH / Shell Access

-ssh is so integral to development that you might not think of it as a tool.
+SSH is so integral to development that you might not think of it as a tool.
 But it acts as the gateway that allows access to all of Vector's internals.
-Without ssh you could not:
+Without SSH you could not:

 * Initiate console access to run commands.
 * Modify files locally on Vector.
 * Copy new files, features and enhancements, to Vector.

-After obtaining the ssh key as detailed in the **Unlocking Your Robot** chapter you'll need to:
+After obtaining the SSH key as detailed in the **Unlocking Your Robot** chapter you'll need to:

 1. Load the key on your system if its not loaded.
 You will normally